whyNLP/LCKV/README.md

 bash run_generation.sh
 ```

+You may get responses from the trained model given any prompts.
 See the script for more details.

 ### Streaming